Georgiy Mamedov: Views on the Iraq war

-Prior to the U.S. invasion of Iraq, Mamedov declared in an interview with ITAR-TASS that the United States was making a "tragic error": "If Washington decides to ignore the UN Security Council, to violate the UN Charter and invade Iraq, this will be a tragic error from the side of the U.S.A....
+Prior to the U.S. invasion of Iraq, Mamedov declared in an interview with ITAR-TASS that the United States were making a "tragic error": "If Washington decides to ignore the UN Security Council, to violate the UN Charter and invade Iraq, this will be a tragic error from the side of the U.S.A....
 Russia categorically rejects any ultimatums regarding Iraq....
 In Russia we consider that Iraq constitutes neither a threat to the U.S.A, nor to the international community, nor to its neighbors....
 Russia will not participate in a campaign of pressure or threats, directed at changing the regime in Iraq."
 When asked what Russia would do if there were a U.S. military operation, Mamedov replied: "Russia will not launch an anti-American campaign, but will try its utmost to return the situation to a proper legal basis.
 We will not gloat over a tragic mistake by the United States."